chad-feedhenry/WelcomeProject/README.md

 # Overview

-This project is used to demonstrate some of the feeatures provided by the FeedHenry platform, as well as promoting best practices when developing apps using the platform.
+This project is used to demonstrate some of the features provided by the FeedHenry platform, as well as promoting best practices when developing apps using the platform.

 # Client App